Flying High Again

 "Flying High Again" is a song performed by English heavy metal musician Ozzy Osbourne, who additionally was one of its songwriters.
 It came out in 1981 as a part of his second album as a solo artist, which Osbourne titled Diary of a Madman.

-The track is in the key of 'A major' and has a related vocal range of E4 to C6.
+The track is in the key of A♭ major and has a related vocal range of E♭3 to D♭5.
 Released as a single, "Flying High Again" achieved commercial success and eventually reached the number two spot on the Billboard publication's Top Tracks chart for rock music and related styles in 1982.

 The track is known for musical elements such as its aggressive guitar solo, performed by musician Randy Rhoads, and for dramatic lyrics such as "[s]wallowing colors from the sounds I hear" and "[a]m I just a crazy guy" sung by Osbourne in his heavy metal style.
 Critical praise has come from various publications such as Allmusic and Loudwire within the American media industry, with the latter news magazine lauding Obsourne's release of "storming fist-in-the-air rockers" including not just "Flying High Again" but "Over the Mountain" and "S.A.T.O." as well.